Sky Stream guide: Features, setup and channel options

 Key features

-Prices from £23 per month
+Prices from £20 per month

-Stream puck resolution Up to 4K UHD, with £6 add-on
+Stream puck resolution Up to 4K UHD

 What is Sky Stream?

 Sky Stream, simply put, is Sky without a satellite dish.
-The service combines your Sky TV subscription, alongside apps like Netflix, Disney+ and Amazon Prime Video and catch-up services like iPlayer, all in one place.
+The service combines your Sky TV subscription, alongside apps like Netflix, Disney+ and Amazon Prime Video, and catch-up services like iPlayer, all in one place.
 The Stream puck device is tiny compared to the Sky Q set-top box, making it easy and convenient to install in multiple rooms, and it can be connected to any TV with an HDMI port, making it a great alternative to Sky Glass.

-With movies and shows available in 4K, and all the same add-ons available to Sky’s satellite customers, including Sky Sports, Sky Cinema and Sky Kids bundles, Stream is the perfect blend of package TV and subscription content.
+With movies and shows available in 4K, and all the same add-ons available to Sky’s satellite customers, including Sky Sports, Sky Cinema, and Sky Kids bundles, Stream is the perfect blend of package TV and subscription content.
 One step beyond services like Stream by Virgin Media and the Amazon Fire Stick, Sky Stream is perhaps the best broadband and TV solution on the market right now.

 The Sky Stream puck